Nudge: Accelerating Overdue Pull Requests Towards Completion: Nudge System Design

 \section{Nudge System Design}

-The side effects manifested by \pr{}s that are open for longer period of times, are prevalent in large organizations like Microsoft, as well as in large open source projects.
-Because of that, there has been a demand inside such organizations for a service that can help engineering teams alleviate the problems induced by long running \pr{}s.
+The side effects manifested by \pr{}s that are open for longer periods of time, are prevalent in large organizations like Microsoft, as well as in large open-source projects.
+Because of that, there has been a demand inside such organizations for a service that can help engineering teams alleviate the problems induced by long-running \pr{}s.
 We designed the Nudge system to address this problem and operationalized it across \NumRepos\ repositories.
-We then performed a large scale testing/validation of the effectiveness of the Nudge system by analyzing various metrics and collecting user feedback.
+We then performed a large-scale testing/validation of the effectiveness of the Nudge system by analyzing various metrics and collecting user feedback.
 In this section, we describe the design of the Nudge system in detail.